kuba1990/KafkaRestConsumer/README.md

 # KafkaRestConsumer

-Kafka Rest Api cosnumer only for training purpose.
+Kafka Rest Api cosnumer, created only for training purpose.